Oscar-Wohlfarhrt/DSRemapper/README.md

 These scripts can be written in lua, which is the way I designed the program, or any other language or utility supported by a plugin.
 I focused on making the syntax easy for everyone.
 Although I understand that programming is not for everyone, it shouldn't be difficult to modify or write a basic script to achieve what you want without too much trouble.

-However, I plan to design an interface system that makes this procedure simpler for everyone, by generating a lua script automatically.
+However, I plan to design an interface system that makes this procedure simpler for everyone, by generating a lua script.
 This would allow DSRemapper to reach more people and still give complete freedom to everyone who wants it.

 ## Plugins?